The Return of a Man Called Horse: Reception

 The film received mixed reviews on its release.
 Roger Ebert, while not highly critical of the film, noted that the film attempted to take itself too seriously and paid unnecessary attention to detail.
 According to Ebert: "The film reveals its basic white-chauvinist bias, but it certainly seems to take itself seriously.
 It's of average length, but paced like an epic.
 There are four main movements in the plot: Return, Reconciliation, Revenge and Rebirth.
 If this seems a little thin for a two-hour movie, believe me, it is, even with all that portentous music trying to make it seem momentous".

 Ebert also criticized the repetition in the film from the original A Man Called Horse.
 Ebert commented that "what gets me is that initiation rite, which is repeated in this film in such grim and bloody detail you'd think people didn't have enough of it the last time.
 First Morgan has his pectoral muscles pierced with knife blades.
 Then eagle's talons are drawn through the wounds and tied to leather thongs.
 Then he hangs by the thongs until sufficiently purified.
 You'd think one ceremony like that would do the trick, without any booster shots".

+Producer Sandy Howard later said the film was "too gratutious.
+Kershner cast it with Jews and made too much of a play on graphic violence...
+I didn't like what I saw.
+But the critics were generous."

 DVD

-The Return of a Man Called Horse was released to DVD by MGM Home Video on April 1, 2003 as a Region 1 widescreen DVD.
+The Return of a Man Called Horse was released to DVD by MGM Home Video on April 1, 2003, as a Region 1 widescreen DVD.